What is AJ Bell Youinvest?

 - £1.50 to trade unit trusts and open-ended investment company funds online

-Read our comparison of investment platform charges to see how much investing with AJ Bell Youinvest costs for a range of portfolios.
+Read our comparison of investment platform charges to see whether another platform could work out cheaper than AJ Bell for your portfolio.

 Who is AJ Bell good for?

-It's also one of the cheapest for large portfolios but lags behind some fixed-fee brokers (see below).
+It's also fairly cheap for those with large portfolios, but lags behind some fixed-fee brokers (see below).

 Who is AJ Bell expensive for?

-AJ Bell Youinvest is competitive on charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed fee broker such as Interactive Investor, Alliance Trust Savings or The Share Centre.
+AJ Bell Youinvest is competitive on charges for those with larger portfolios, but the bigger your pot, the more likely you will be better off with a fixed-fee broker such as Interactive Investor or Halifax Share Dealing.